OverengineeredOne/Docs/developer-guide/src/getting-started.md

 #### Set up Overengineered

 Everything's shiny captain, a development environment doesn't exist yet.
-If you read a head you can build the current state from the source.
+If you read ahead you can build from the source.

 ### Mac Os X

 ### Windows

+**Note**: Will likly provide instructions for a VM using hypervisor.

 ## Building from source